 - Is your case simple or complex?

-- Can you gather and present evidence clearly?
+- Can you gather and present evidence?

 - Do you feel confident handling the case yourself?